Gehad-Eid/AZER/README.md

-# AZER - Improve Your Life Quality
+# AZER - Your digital mancave

 ## About
 AZER is an iOS application designed to enhance individuals' quality of life by uplifting their mood through engaging challenges.
 The app focuses on self-improvement, fostering a positive mindset, and connecting users through challenges and progress tracking.